-87 Weather phenomena are tied to two seasons in Nigeria.
-During the rainy seasons there are 88 delays and diversions of flights as a result of thunderstorm occurrences, and in the dry season 89 there is the dust haze that reduces visibility.
-During the period of poor visibility, flights can 90 be diverted to alternate airports when it is difficult to land at their original destination due to 91 poor weather conditions.
-All of these conditions pose a great risk to passengers, and increased 92 cost of flight operations; this has been experienced at the Nnamdi Azikiwe International 93 Airport, Abuja.
-This study therefore is an attempt to fill the gap in knowledge by examining 94 the importance of weather conditions in aviation transport between 2000 to 2014 at Nnamdi 95 Azikiwe International Airport, Abuja.
-This study will show the proximate effect between 96 weather elements and aviation transportation
+- from points above the ground.
+On approach and landing, the slant visibility (from aircraft - 84 down to the ground) is required.
+The air-to-ground visibility may be much greater than the - horizontal visibility at ground level if a shallow layer of fog or haze is present. - 86 Weather phenomena are tied to two seasons in Nigeria.
+During the rainy seasons there are - 87 delays and diversions of flights as a result of thunderstorm occurrences, and in the dry - season, there is the dust haze that reduces visibility.
+During the period of poor visibility, - 89 flights can be diverted to alternate airports when it is difficult to land at their original - 90 destination due to poor weather conditions.
+All of these conditions pose a great risk to - 91 passengers, and increased the cost of flight operations; this has been experienced at the - 92 Nnamdi Azikiwe International Airport, Abuja.
+This study, therefore, is an attempt to fill the - 93 gap in knowledge by examining the importance of weather conditions in aviation transport - 94 between 2000 to 2014 at Nnamdi Azikiwe International Airport, Abuja.
+This study will show - the proximate effect between weather elements and aviation transportation

-97 Study Area
+Study Area

-98 Nnamdi Azikiwe International Airport is located in the Federal Capital Territory (FCT), 99 Abuja.
+- 97 Nnamdi Azikiwe International Airport is located in the Federal Capital Territory (FCT), - 98 Abuja.
 It is about 45km south of the city.
-The airport has both international area which serve 100 domestic and international flights, and the private area that is used for charter flights.
-The 101 elevation of the airport is 1,123ft / 342m above mean sea level.
-It has two runway directions 102 namely 04/22, and the runway length is 3600m/11,842 ft (Nigerian Aeronautical Information 103 Publication [NAIP], 2013).

-104 Abuja International Airport provides flight services both to domestic and
+The airport has both international area which serves - 99 domestic and international flights and the private area that is used for charter flights.
+The - elevation of the airport is 1,123ft / 342m above mean sea level.
+It has two runway directions - namely 04/22, and the runway length is 3600m/11,842 ft (Nigerian Aeronautical Information - 102 Publication [NAIP], 2013). - Abuja International Airport provides flight services both to domestic and